Guide

 If TypeScript is not installed in a project, TSTyche will add the latest version of the typescript package to the store and will use it for type testing.

-To specify other version of TypeScript to test on, pass the --target command line option or use the target configuration option.
+To specify other version of TypeScript, pass it with the --target command line option or use the target configuration option.